-Emacs 24 has a great feature built-in called occur
+Emacs 24 has a great feature built-in called occur, it lets you

 search for strings in the current buffer.
 I've applied a